Social Impact Partnership Program

 Under the Social Impact Partnership (SIP) program, firms voluntarily make commitments that they deliver over a term of the life of their contract via financial contributions and/or volunteer hours to non-profit organizations and/or public education providers.
 SIP commitments have the potential to transform communities and individuals through meaningful programs and services that create a positive social impact.

 The SIP program intersects a firm’s social responsibility values with the SFPUC Commission’s three guiding policies (Environmental Justice, Community Benefits, and Racial Justice).
 SIP commitments support local communities in addressing inequities, building community trust, improving quality of life, and creating meaningful impact.
 As the SFPUC builds critical infrastructure for our city and the other counties where we have projects, the agency also aims to support building more just and equitable communities.

-For more information about SIP, including an interactive dashboard, please visit the SIP Resources page.
+For more information about SIP, including an interactive dashboard, please visit the SIP Dashboard page.
 If you are a firm and would like more information, please email inquiries to SIP@sfwater.org.

 Later this year, the SFPUC will be launching a public registry for non-profit organizations and public education providers to submit their information and express interest in participating in SIP as a beneficiary.
 Firms will be able to use the interactive registry to search for organizations that align with the program area, geographic area, and commitment type they are considering.
 If you are a non-profit organization or public education provider interested in participating in the SIP program, please visit our Registry Sign-up for Interested Organizations page.

 The SIP program focuses on the four program areas outlined below.

 This program area supports opportunities through internships, career exposure and awareness, job training programs, and removing barriers to employment.
 Examples include labor-certified technical assistance, internships, or job exposure and awareness programs.